near/NEPs/nep-0000-template.md

 For user-facing NEPs this section should focus on user stories.

-## Reference Implementation (Required for Contract category, optional for other categories)
+## Reference Implementation (Required for Protocol Working Group proposals, optional for other categories)

 This is the technical portion of the NEP.
 Explain the design in sufficient detail that: